JuliaML/MLDataUtils.jl/README.md

 #       observations in X. However, because the obervations are sampled
 #       at random, one should expect to see some obervations multiple times,
 #       while other not at all.
 If one wants to go through the original
-#       dataset one observation at a time but in a random order, then a
+#       dataset one observation at a time but in a random order, then
-#       DataPartition(X, size = 1, random_order = true) should be used instead.
+#       MiniBatches(X, size = 1, random_order = true) should be used instead.
 # Note: In the case X is a matrix or a vector then so will be batch_X, because
 #       the additional dimension will not be dropped.
 This is for the sake
 #       of both consistency and typestability